 C-Section belly bands can help any new mother who is recovering from a Cesarean birth.
 Many women go into their first pregnancy expecting to be able to a “natural” birth, or a vaginal birth.
 No painkillers, no problems, easy right?
-More often than not, those expectations are dashed, they end up asking for painkillers, and some women even have to go through a C-Section.
+More often than not, those expectations are dashed.
+Many women end up asking for painkillers, and some women even have to have a C-Section.
 32% of women in the United States have had to go through a Cesarean birth.
 That’s 1.2 million women who have to recover from a major surgery, while also caring for a new baby.

 C-Section belly bands, also called abdominal binders, can ease your postpartum recovery tremendously.
-C-Section belly bands aid your abdominal muscles while they begin to heal and strengthen, they help prevent or alleviate Diastasis Recti, and they reduce recovery time.
+These bands aid your abdominal muscles while they begin to heal and strengthen.
+They help prevent or alleviate Diastasis Recti, and they reduce recovery time.

 C-Section Belly Bands for Abdominal Muscles

 While pregnant, the muscles in your abdomen and stomach region have to make room for your growing baby.
 This results in the organs and muscles in your stomach moving around.
 After you give birth, vaginally or through Cesarean, your muscles and organs have to go back to their original placement.